Alexandra Senfft is a German Author

 Alexandra’s book Strange Enemy, so far.
 Encounters with Palestinians and Israelis («Fremder Feind, so nah.
 Begegnungen mit Palästinensern und Israelis») was released in 2009, and in 2016 she published The Long Shadow of the Perpetrators.
 Descendants face their Nazi family history («Der Lange Schatten der Täter.
 Nachkommen stellen sich ihrer NS-Familiengeschichte»).

-She is deputy chair of the Study Group on Intergenerational Consequences of the Holocaust, PAKH, a member of the East-West-Forum, of Pro Asyl and Reporters without Borders
+She is deputy chair of the Study Group on Intergenerational Consequences of the Holocaust, PAKH, on the board of the Lagergemeinschaft Dachau, a member of PEN Berlin, Pro Asyl and Reporters without Borders

 New Book – Großonkel Pauls Geigenbogen/Great uncle Paul’s violin bow